coveo/ui-kit/packages/quantic/docs/adding-tests.md

 Executing this command will download the community metadata from your org and save it as `temp/unpackaged.zip`.

-Finally, extract the `siteDotComSites/Quantic_Examples1.site` file, and overwrite the `quantic-examples-community/siteDotComSites/Quantic_Examples1.site` file.
+Finally, extract the `experiences` folder, and overwrite the content of `quantic-examples-community/experiences`.
+You should see only your changes in the commit diff.

-**Important** `Quantic_Examples1.site` is a binary file, so be careful not to lose changes when merging branches.
-If a conflict occurs, you need to manually include both community changes in a single scratch org, and then retrieve the community binary file.
-If you plan on adding tests for many new components, you might prefer to add all the example pages first (as a single batch), and then have separate branches for the end to end tests.

 ## Write Your Test Suite